Al Bithnah Fort: 1745 Battle of Bithnah

-Background
+Bithnah contested

 The Qawasim found a new ally against their traditional enemy in Oman when the Saudis established a presence in Buraimi, zealous with the new message of their Wahhabi faith.
 Although there had been a brief alliance between the two enemies, the fragmentation once more of Omani authority resulted in the Qawasim taking sides and backing the Omani Said, Badr bin Saif Al Busaidi.
 As a result, the important eastern port of Khor Fakkan fell to the Qawasim, backed by Saudi forces.
 However, when the Qawasim Sheikh, Sultan bin Saqr Al Qasimi, resisted Saudi dominance and pressure to harry shipping in the Gulf, he was removed from power and control over the forts of Fujairah, Bithnah and Khor Fakkan was placed in the hands of Saudi-backed forces.
 By 1809, the Saudis had appointed walis, or officers, over the whole Qawasim territory.

 Sultan bin Saqr Al Qasimi escaped Saudi captivity in Diriyah and fled to Mocha and then on to Muscat, where he was received by his former foe, the Said bin Sultan Al Busaidi.
 His arrival coincided with growing exasperation on the part of Oman's ally, the British, with the Qawasim of Ras Al Khaimah and their constant raids on Omani and other locally flagged shipping.
 Giving the British further casus belli, Sultan's presence at Muscat helped to inspire the 1809 Persian Gulf Campaign against the Qawasim at Ras Al Khaimah.
 The action, although punitive, was to be indecisive.